Why You Need a Camel Coat: 4 Great Ways to Style

 3. Sweater dress and knee-high boots

-Another winter look that you should experiment with is a sweater dress and knee-high boots of flats like Olivia Palermo below.
+Another winter look you should experiment with is a sweater dress and knee-high boots or flats like Olivia Palermo’s below.
 We love to play with length and silhouettes.

 Olivia Palermo wears a chic trench coat with a dress in New YorkOlivia Palermo wears a chic trench coat with a dress in New York on January 6, 2013 (Credit: WENN)